xiaoleiy/awesome/univocity-parsers-intro.md

 writer.writeRowsAndClose(rows);
 ```

-* Extend `ColumnProcessor` to process columns with your own business logic
+* __Extend `ColumnProcessor` to process columns with your own business logic__

 ### 7. Design and Implementations
 * The bunch of processors in uniVocity-parsers are core modules, which are responsible for reading/writing data in
-rows and columns, data conversions.
+rows and columns, and data conversions.
 Here is the diagram of processors:

 ![Reading and Writing processors](img/diagram-processors.png "Reading and Writing processors")

+According to the above diagram, you can creates your own processors easily by implementing according interfaces.

 * The different type of input readers in uniVocity-parsers provide concurrent reading, characters caching and flexibility
 for different format of data.
 Here is the diagram of input readers:

 ![input readers in uniVocity-parsers](img/diagram-input-readers.png "input readers in uniVocity-parsers")